bmcnair2/stocks-analysis/README.md

 ## Results

 The VBA analysis produced results for Total Daily Volume and Yearly Return for each year.
-The worksheet's formatting was edited to create better visualization and buttons were added for automatic analysis.
+The worksheets formatting was edited to create better visualization and buttons were added for automatic analysis.

 The analysis showed some slight difference between the factored and unfactored code.